-When the municipality revise its rates, tariffs and other charges for the 2014/2015 budgets and MTREF, it need to take into account the labour (i.e. the wage agreements with unions) and other input costs of services provided by the municipality, the need to ensure financial sustainability, local economic conditions and the affordability of services, taking into consideration the municipality's indigent policy.
+The revision of the rates, tariffs and other charges for the 2015/2016 budgets and MTREF should take into account the labour (i.e. the wage agreements with unions) and other input costs of services provided by the municipality, the need to ensure financial sustainability, local economic conditions and the affordability of services, taking into consideration the municipality's indigent policy.